webermania/MicroExpressionEvaluator/README.md

 ```

 ## Info
 It is purpose build and therefore also safer than using scripting engines.
 Scripting engines potentially allow scripts to cause harm and to break-out.
 This could be used to hijack your machine by injecting malicious payloads.
-At least in my use-cases this is something I need to worry about.
+At least in my use-cases this is something I needed to worry about.

 It required **no extra libs, or 3rd party packages**.